 Create a safe place with your spouse so that you can share your feelings.

 11. Understand that you take on a new family.

-You married your spouse but he/she is part of an extended family.
+You married your spouse but they are part of an extended family.

-12. Respect your in-laws even if you don’t agree or like them.
+Respect your in-laws even if you don’t agree or like them.
 You can do this even while distancing yourself from toxic family members.

 13. Be ready for the unexpected surprises that could easily end a marriage.

 For example, hidden secrets such as huge student loan and credit card debts, the loss of jobs, sudden illness to your spouse etc.